Resilient Distributed Estimation Through Adversary Detection: Background

-In practical settings for distributed parameter estimation, such as distributed state estimation in the power grid~\cite{Xie2} and temperature estimation over wireless sensor networks~\cite{Kar2}, the parameter to be estimated does not take an arbitrary value but rather takes a value from a closed, bounded set of all possible values as determined by physical laws.
+In practical settings for distributed parameter estimation, such as distributed state estimation in the power grid~\cite{Xie2} and temperature estimation over wireless sensor networks~\cite{Kar2}, the parameter to be estimated does not take an arbitrary value but rather takes a value from a closed, bounded set determined by physical laws.